Innovation hub for pioneers looking to test circular projects

-NextGen District is a site with a total surface area of 88 ha in the heart of the port, which Port of Antwerp has made available with the aim of creating a hotspot for circular economy there, thereby contributing to the transition to a climate-neutral society.
-Innovative players in the circular process and manufacturing industry will give end-of-life products a second or third life, explore circular carbon solutions and carry out experiments with renewable energy.
+The NextGen District is an 88-hectare site in the heart of the port, made available by the Port of Antwerp with the aim of creating a hotspot for the circular economy, thereby contributing to the transition to a low-carbon society.
+Innovative players in the circular process and manufacturing industry will give end-of-life products a second or third life, explore circular carbon solutions and experiment with renewable energy.

 NextGen Demo is a zone within NextGen District, where new technologies and circular demo projects that have outgrown the lab are tested on a larger scale and in an industrial environment before being commercialised.
 The demonstrators benefit from an industrial network, with leading global players thanks to the extensive Port of Antwerp community.
 Ideal for linking up with the right partners and customers.
 The ecosystem will also help create synergies within NextGen District and with other players in the port.
 The excellent logistical location and availability of the necessary infrastructure are additional trumps to whet demonstrators’ appetites.
 Based on their needs, Port of Antwerp will work with them to provide the desired facilities and accommodate them as effectively as possible.